open-contracting/deploy/docs/develop/update/firewall.rst

 Troubleshoot
 ~~~~~~~~~~~~

-If you configure an external firewall without resetting the server-side firewall, you cannot connect to the server.
+If you configure an external firewall without resetting the server-side firewall, the server becomes inaccessible.
 Either:

 Recovery
   -  :ref:`Recover the server<recover-server>`